Skip to main content

 Written by Anthony Wolf

-Updated over a week ago
+Updated this week

-“SEO” stands for Search Engine Optimization.
+Figuring out Etsy SEO is one of the hardest parts of running an Etsy business.
+“SEO” stands for "Search Engine Optimization."
 On Etsy, “optimizing” means improving how your listings rank in relevant shoppers' search results.
-To achieve it, your first step is keyword research.
-Because you need to find out whether shoppers search with the words you’ve got in your listings.
+To achieve it, your first step is doing keyword research.
+Because you need to find out if shoppers search with the words you’ve got in your listings.
 And that requires a data-driven keyword tool.

-For this tutorial, I'll be using eRank’s Keyword Tool.
-It’s on eRank’s Main Menu under Tools > Keyword Tool.
-Now, when doing keyword research, we want to “start broad and niche our way down.”
-For example, we’re selling a beige wool chunky knitted blanket.
+For this tutorial, we'll be using eRank’s Keyword Tool.
+It’s in eRank’s Main Menu under "Keyword Research."
+Ideally, when doing keyword research, you want to “start broad and niche your way down.”
+For example, let's say we’re selling a beige wool chunky knitted blanket.
 It's better to begin with the broad keyword “blanket.”
 That lets Keyword Tool find more of those “niche” specific ideas we need.

 Having entered our broad keyword, let’s spend some time at the top of the results page.
 Here, eRank displays several useful pieces of information.
-First, let’s look at the Keyword Statistics bar chart.
+First, let’s look at the "Keyword Statistics" bar chart at the top of the page.
 Note that all metrics here are based on the past 12 months of Etsy data.

 “Average Searches” shows the average monthly Etsy shopper searches for blanket.
 “Average Clicks” is the average monthly clicks that listings in searches for that keyword get.
 “Average CTR” (Click-Through Rate) is the ratio of clicks to searches, expressed as a percentage.
 “Etsy Seller Competition” indicates how much competition you can expect on Etsy search results pages.

-Next, let’s scroll down the page to the Keyword Ideas table.
-This is where we're going to find our golden nuggets.
-That is, good keyword possibilities to experiment with in our tags and titles.
+Next, let’s scroll down the page to the "Keyword Ideas" table.
+This is where we're going to find good keyword possibilities to experiment with in tags and titles.

 Keyword Lists